[EVENT] Presentation of the report Regulating under Uncertainty at the Consulate General of France in San Francisco

 S.B.
 1047 provided that developers should implement appropriate safeguards[8].
 In particular, a developer, before beginning to initially train a covered model, must:

 • implement a “kill switch” or shutdown capabilities.
-Developers are required to implement a means through which to “promptly enact a full shutdown” of all covered models and covered model derivatives in their control.[9]
-Similarly, Article 14(4)(e) of the EU AI Act stipulates that high-risk AI systems must be delivered to the deployer in a manner that allows a human to intervene in their operation.
+S.B.
+1047 required developers to implement to implement a mechanism enabling to “promptly enact a full shutdown” of all covered models and covered model derivatives in their control.[9]
+Although the scope of this requirement differs, Article 14(4)(e) of the EU AI Act similarly mandates that high-risk AI systems must be delivered to the deployer in a manner that allows a human to intervene in their operation.
 This includes the ability to interrupt the system using a “stop” button or a similar mechanism that safely brings the system to a halt.

 • Implement cybersecurity protections.
 Developers were required by S.B.
 1047 to implement comprehensive safety and security measures to protect the training process of the model.
 Specifically, developers must implement “reasonable administrative, technical, and physical cybersecurity protections” to prevent unauthorized access, misuse, or “unsafe post-training modifications” of models in their control.
 These security measures, which must be documented, can be tiered to the risk presented by the type of model.[10]
 Similarly, the AI Act provides in Article 15 that high-risk AI systems “shall be designed and developed in such a way that they achieve an appropriate level of accuracy, robustness, and cybersecurity, and that they perform consistently in those respects throughout their lifecycle”.
 Moreover, Article 55 of the AI Act mandates that providers of GPAI models with systemic risk must ensure an adequate level of cybersecurity protection for the model and the physical infrastructure of the model.

 • Develop a safety and security protocol (SSP).
-This document should detail the measures the developer should implement to fulfill its duty to take reasonable care, such as testing procedures or circumstances under which the developer would initiate a full shutdown of the model.[11]
-The AI Act provides that providers of high-risk AI systems must create and document a quality management system in the form of written policies, procedures, and instructions.
+Under S.B.
+1047, this protocol should detail the measures the developer should implement to fulfill its duty to take reasonable care, such as testing procedures or circumstances under which the developer would initiate a full shutdown of the model.[11]
+The AI Act also provides that providers of high-risk AI systems must create and document a quality management system in the form of written policies, procedures, and instructions.
 It may include, among other elements, a strategy for regulatory compliance, technical specifications, systems and procedures for data management, or the details of a post-market monitoring system

 3- testing, assessment, reporting and audit obligations